megapose6d/megapose6d/README.md

 ### Install dependencies in conda

 Activate the conda environment and install `job_runner` and `megapose`.
 Note that the `megapose` install inside `conda` is just to enable us to run the data download scripts from the host machine rather than from `docker`.
-Navigate to the project root, if you haven't set `MEGAPOSE_DIR` then do it now
+Navigate to the project root, and set `MEGAPOSE_DIR`.

 ```
 export MEGAPOSE_DIR=`pwd`